jonnor/ESC-CNN-microcontroller/report/report.md

 Possible techniques for this are transfer learning[@PretrainingSpeechCommandRecognition], or applying stronger data augmentation techniques (such as Mixup).

-Applying quantization should be able make the computations of the models more efficient.
+Applying quantization should make the computations of the models more efficient.
 A first step would be to make use of the optimized CMSIS-NN library[@CMSIS-NN], which utilizes 8-bit integer operations.
 However there are also promising results showing that CNNs can be